mitchwagner/mixpy/README.md

 that read or write at inappropriate junctures.

 ## Contribution Guidelines

+### Python Version
+MIXpy targets Python 3, specifically CPython 3.7.2.

+### External Libraries
+There is, in general, no compelling reason to introduce dependencies for MIXpy: those defined in `requirements.txt` concern development and thus are orthogonal to execution at runtime.

+### Method Order
 - Function should be implemented, as much as possible, in "call-stack order", e.g.: